Review and road test of the Mazda MX-5 RF

 SHOWING ITS METAL

 Defying expectations, the Mazda MX-5 RF Retractable Fastback might just be an even better bet than the standard roadster model.
-Like that variant, it now gets a more power.
+Like that variant, it now gets a bit more handling cleverness.
 Jonathan Crouch takes a look at what's on offer.

 Ten Second Review of the Mazda MX-5 RF

 It would have been incredibly easy for Mazda to ruin the MX-5 by putting a folding hard top roof on it.
 Just as well then that instead of rushing this concept to market, the Japanese company did a proper job on this car.
 It's not just an MX-5 with a different roof.
 Mazda have managed to imbue the RF derivative with a more mature feel without losing the fun factor.
-More power for the 2.0-litre version is the finishing touch.
+The brand has now added in a new Kinematic Posture Control system for extra cornering stability.

 Cars with folding hard top roofs can be rather grotty things.
 Curiously malformed with distended bottoms and pinched cabins, they usually lose their looks and their practicality once the roof's up and all you're left with is toothbrush room in the boot once the hood has done its contortionist's trick.
 Oh yes, these cars offer the customer more.
 More weight, more complexity and more expense, that is.
 Therefore, we shuddered when Mazda first announced a 'Retractable Fastback' 'RF' version of its fourth generation MX-5.
 Seems we needn't have worried after all.
 It's the exception that proves the rule.